pynucastro/pynucastro/examples/README.md

 * Create a working directory under `examples/`

-* Obtain Reaclib rate files (in Reaclib 1 format) for your problem and either place them in your working directory or `pynucastro/library`.
+* Obtain Reaclib rate files (in Reaclib 1 or 2 formats) for your problem and either place them in your working directory or `pynucastro/library`.

 * Write a short python script to generate your network,